 - Having some protein with your carbs

-- Mindful eating experiment: how does it make your feel?
+- Try a mindful eating experiment: how does it make your feel?

 - A note on supplements

-- Real Food for Pregnancy, book by Lily Nichols
+- Real Food for Pregnancy, by Lily Nichols

-- Micronutrient Needs During Pregnancy and Lactation, from Oregon State University
+- Micronutrient Needs During Pregnancy and Lactation, Oregon State University

 Related Birthful episodes: